 Look on this website for not only builders, but also suppliers and subcontractors who employ Green practices and products.
 Requirements for joining Build Green NM include membership in Good Standing with the National Association of Home Builders.
 Build Green NM certifies homes across the state and many of those builders are listed in our “Green Builders” tab.

 If you want to be competitive in today’s market you have to build a better home than the many homes, both new and resales, currently for sale.
-A new home that home shoppers see as more comfortable to live in, less costly to operate, and altogether a healthier home will become homebuyers.
-Build Green NM tests and certifies homes and teams with the Green Build Councils of the local HBA’s to provide education for builders across the state.
-Home Buyers are smart and they will look for a builder that has the correct answers and product to satisfy their needs.
+A new home that home shoppers see as more comfortable to live in, less costly to operate, and altogether a healthier home will attract homebuyers.
+Build Green NM certifies homes and teams with the Green Build Councils of the local HBA’s to provide education for builders across the state.
+Home Buyers demand quality and they will look for a builder that has the correct answers and product to satisfy their needs.
 The marketplace has changed and consumers have come to expect green features and building standards.

 Build Green NM (BGNM) is founded on the ANSI 2008 National Green Building Standard (NGBS).
 The NGBS is a point based program that requires points being earned in each of 6 categories.
 There are 4 levels of certification in the BGNM program.
 Build Green NM certifies homes, residential multifamily buildings, new communities, and major remodels.
 The certification process starts at the design phase and is completed when the home is finished.
 Go to the About BGNM / Certification Process tab on this website for more information and BGNM downloadable forms.

-New Mexico is one of the most forward-looking states in our country.
+New Mexico is one of the most forward-looking states in our country, in terms of supporting Green Sustainable Building.
 We have transferable State Income Tax credits, deep fee-reduction and expedited processing incentives in Albuquerque for building on the “Green Path” and PNM and Gas Company of NM also offer incentives in many areas of the state.
 Click on the Member Resources tab for links to these and other sites.

 The Build Green NM program is based on the 2008 National Green Building Standard.
 The Standard indicates what practice or product qualifies to earn “points” in the program.
 If you are not sure after looking at that document then contact the Director of Build Green NM for further information (email@example.com)